-Marketing plans are an essential part of starting a business and creating a business plan as it can almost single-handedly determine the success of your business.
+Marketing plans are an essential part of starting a business or starting a nonprofit and creating a business plan as it can almost single-handedly determine the success of your business.
 Despite the ingenuity or need for your product, you may never experience a single sale if you don’t discover the proper way to get it in front of the eyes of consumers: that’s where marketing comes in.

 Below is an outline for what your marketing plan should consist of.
 It provides a list of the key elements to include, as well as a description of each.